+Business Combination - Acquisition of subsidiariesSee Note 31 to the consolidated financial statements.

+On 5 October 2023, the Group acquired 100% of the shares in Al Qataria for Production and Reinforcing Steel W.L.L. for consideration of QR

+346 million.

-Business Combination - Acquisition of subsidi aries See Note 31 to the consolidated financial state ements.
-The key audit matter How the matter was addressed in our audit On 5 October 2023, the Group acquired 100% of the shares in Al Qataria for Production and Reinforcing Steel W.L.L. for consideration of QR 346 million.
-On 9 June 2024, Consolidated Joint Venture Agreement (CJVA) of Qatar Fuel Additives Company Limited Q.P.J.S.C (QAFAC) expired and accordingly, the Group acquired control over QAFAC with effect from 10 June 2024.
+On 09 June 2024, Consolidated Joint Venture Agreement (CJVA) of Qatar Fuel Additives Company Limited Q.P.J.S.C (QAFAC) expired and accordingly, the Group acquired control over

+QAFAC with effect from 10 June 2024.

 The accounting for these transactions is complex due to the significant judgements and estimates that are required to i) evaluate whether these are business combination and ii) identification and measurement of the fair value of the assets acquired and liabilities assumed.

 Due to the size and complexity of the acquisitions, we considered this to be a key audit matter.

-Our audit procedures in this area included, among others: assessing the Group's conclusion that the acquisitions are business combination in line with relevant accounting standards by inspecting share sale and purchase agreements and other supporting documents with the assistance of internal technical experts; involving our own valuation specialists to support us in challenging the valuations produced by the Group and the methodology used to identify the assets and liabilities acquired, in particular comparing the valuations with our own expectations based on our knowledge of the client and experience of the industry in which it operates and specified external data sources; and evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions and judgements.
+Our audit procedures in this area included, among others:

+- assessing the Group's conclusion that the acquisitions are business combination in line with relevant accounting standards by inspecting share sale and purchase agreements and other supporting documents with the assistance of internal technical experts; - involving our own valuation specialists to support us in challenging the valuations produced by the Group and the methodology used to identify the assets and liabilities acquired, in particular comparing the valuations with our own expectations based on our knowledge of the client and experience of the industry in which it operates and specified external data sources; and - evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions and judgements.